YOU ARE HERE: zharth.net / Zharth's Music Log / Week 17 (Native America)

 Wednesday (11/14/07): The Doors - Indian Summer [Morrison Hotel, 1970]

-Comments: As the story goes, Columbus thought he had reached India, rather than stumbling upon an unfamiliar between-continent, so he named the natives of America "Indians", and what do you know, the name stuck.
+Comments: As the story goes, Columbus thought he had reached India, rather than stumbling upon an unfamiliar between-continent, so he named the natives of America "Indians"; and what do you know, the name stuck.
 Boy, wouldn't that be embarrassing for Columbus if he was still around?

-Thursday (11/15/07): Neil Young & Crazy Horse - All Along The Watchtower [recorded live 2004]
+Thursday (11/15/07): Bob Dylan - All Along The Watchtower [John Wesley Harding, 1967]

 Comments: Once colonization began, eventually leading to political independence, the new America had only to push out the native Americans and use up all their resources without respect for the natural flow of the wild.
-"Businessmen they drink my wine, plowmen dig my earth; none of them along the line, know what any of it is worth."
+"Businessmen, they drink my wine.
+Plowmen dig my earth.
+None of them along the line know what any of it is worth."

 Friday (11/16/07): Ted Nugent - Great White Buffalo (Live) [Double Live Gonzo, 1978]